pyca/cryptography/docs/x509/reference.rst

     Technically, a Name is a list of *sets* of attributes, called *Relative Distinguished Names* or *RDNs*, although multi-valued RDNs are rarely encountered.
-The iteration order of values within a multi-valued RDN is undefined.
+The iteration order of values within a multi-valued RDN is preserved.
 If you need to handle multi-valued RDNs, the ``rdns`` property gives access to an ordered list of :class:`RelativeDistinguishedName` objects.